JAMIE'S BOOKSHELF: Need More Books For Summer Reading?

-This is the second of a three-part series about recently-published nonfiction books.
+This is the second of a three-part series about recently-published books, mostly nonfiction.

 Compiled by Jamie H. Vaught

 –“Anxious for Nothing: Finding Calm in a Chaotic World” by Max Lucado (Thomas Nelson, $17.99) delivers a practical road map for battling with and healing from anxiety, depression and stress-related illnesses.
 The book is now in paperback.
 The inspirational author currently serves as teaching minister of Oak Hills Church in San Antonio, Texas.

 –“Every Drop of Blood: The Momentous Second Inauguration of Abraham Lincoln” by Edward Achorn (Atlantic Monthly Press, $28) is not like the other Lincoln books that you may have seen or read.
 The 376-page hardcover, capturing the frenzy in Washington, D.C., during a critical moment in U.S. history, is a dynamic and readable story about the people, and the tension-filled hope and despair surrounding Lincoln’s second inauguration.
 The author, who is the editorial page editor of the Providence Journal, is a Pulitzer Price finalist for Commentary and winner of the Yankee Quill Award.

 –“Shakedown: A Novel” by Newt Gingrich and Pete Earley (Broadside Books, $27.99) is a new political fiction penned by a former U.S. Congressman and a former Washington Post reporter with both authors having written several bestsellers together.
 In this 353-page novel, two Americans – a former FBI counterintelligence agent and an ex-Navy SEAL – are caught in the middle of a deadly crisis with a pending nuclear bomb attack and little help from the government that suspended them both.
 The volume is patterned after the book, titled “Collusion,” which came out in 2019.